Perovskite Solar Cells

-The unique properties of the halide perovskite systems and their ability to be solution-processed can enable their use—and, by proxy, NCPV activities in solution-processing and advanced manufacturing.
+The unique properties of halide perovskite systems and their ability to be solution-processed can enable their use—and, by proxy, NREL activities—in solution processing and advanced manufacturing.

-The application space for this general class of systems includes low-power electronics, light emitters, detectors, and associated integrated-circuit systems for dynamic energy management with numerous applications, e.g., in buildings.
+The application space for this general class of systems includes low-power electronics, light emitters, detectors, and associated integrated-circuit systems for dynamic energy management with numerous applications.

 Tools and Capabilities

-Our tools and capabilities available for R&D in perovskite materials and devices include the following:
+NREL offers a range of tools and capabilities for R&D in perovskite materials and devices.

 Materials and Device Construction

-- Chemical synthesis and nanomaterial synthesis.
-Synthesis of novel precursors enabling new perovskites or highly stable materials and nanocrystal starting materials for high-quality perovskite absorber layers.
+The synthesis of novel precursors enablies new perovskites or highly stable materials and nanocrystal starting materials for high-quality perovskite absorber layers.